hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	turn partners.

-2. Grand promenade with Gallopade à-la-chassez.
+2. Grand promenade with gallopade à-la-chassez.

 	Top and bottom couples lead to right and set,